Transport Implications of Urban Containment Policies: A Study of the Largest Twenty-five US Metropolitan Areas

 Digital Object Identifier (DOI)

 Rodriguez, Daniel A.; Targa, Felipe; and Aytur, Semra, "Transport Implications of Urban Containment Policies: A Study of the Largest Twenty-five US Metropolitan Areas" (2006).
-Health Management and Policy Scholarship.
+Urban Studies.
 10.